Data Centers in Edmonton

 Market Access, Business & Tax Climate

-Edmonton's location and business environment make it an effective hub for serving Western Canada.
+Edmonton's strategic location and business environment make it an effective hub for serving Western Canada.

 Natural Disaster Risk

-- River Flood: The most significant risk for the region, though modern mitigation efforts protect key industrial areas.
+- River Flood: The most significant risk for the region, though modern infrastructure and site selection mitigate direct impact on data centers.